kenbod/2018_CO_Aspirations_in_Computing/index.md

 <img src="images/this_is_it.jpg" class="rounded mx-auto d-block" style="width: 50%" alt="dining hall">

-<p>Unfortunately, you're standing on the north side of the building and you want to be on the southwest side of the building.
+<p>However, from this vantage point, you're standing on the north side of the building and you want to be on the southwest side of the building.
 If you go there, you'll see this sign:</p>

 <img src="images/the_right_sign.jpg" class="rounded mx-auto d-block" style="width: 50%" alt="the correct sign">